Paul Tyson

 Gender is not to culture as sex is to nature: co-construction is a better way to understand the dynamic relation between the social and the biological in matters of sex.[49]

-Sex and gender constitute one another[50]
+Sex and gender constitute one another.[50]

-The social produces the biological[51]
+The social produces the biological.[51]

 In other words, Butler maintains that as cultural meanings and political governance structures change, so too do gender and sex.
 This presents a considerable problem to the very idea of validly verified scientific classification.
 However complicated this matter really is, the Aristotelian notion of objective natural kinds remains basic to modern scientific classification.[52]
 To quote the Stanford Encyclopedia of Philosophy: “Scientific disciplines frequently divide the particulars they study into kinds and theorize about those kinds.
 To say that a kind is natural is to say that it corresponds to a grouping that reflects the structure of the natural world rather than the interests and actions of human beings.”[53]
 Butler is, of course, proudly opposed to Aristotle, and to natural kinds, but despite her claim that she does not deny “the facts of ‘sex’”[54] (note that “sex” is expressed by Butler in quotation marks), if she maintains that scientific facts are intrinsically co-constructed by nature and “the interests and actions of human beings,” then she in fact denies the normal meaning of scientific classification.